Top 5 Tips for Transplanting

 - The growing media stays too wet

-- Less water and fewer nutrient are absorbed, which lowers plant growth
+- Less water & fewer nutrient are absorbed (fewer root tips)

-Best of all, roots can grow through the fabric if it’s wet!
-This means you can transplant a propagation RhizoPot straight into a larger one for zero root disturbance!
+With RhizoPots, roots can grow through the fabric if it’s wet!
+So you can transplant a propagation RhizoPot straight into a larger one for zero root disturbance!

 5) Create a stable environment